 Hoya pubicalyx 'Chimera'

-Hoya pubicalyx ‘Royal Hawaiian Purple’ is a fast growing, woody, epiphyte or scrambling shrub with pretty neat flowers.
-They are up to 0.4 inch (1 cm) across and comes in bunches of 20 to 40 hanging from along the stems.
+Hoya pubicalyx 'Royal Hawaiian Purple' is a fast-growing woody epiphyte or scrambling shrub with pretty neat flowers.
+The flowers are up to 0.4 inches (1 cm) across and comes in bunches of 20 to 40 hanging from along the stems.
 The bunches may be up to 4 inches (10 cm) across.
-You can see clusters with pink-red flowers and also on the same plant you might see clusters that are almost black.
+You can see clusters with pink-red flowers, and also, on the same plant, you might see almost black clusters.
 Some of the clusters are even mixed pink and black.
 The narrow, up to 4 inches (10 cm) long leaves show some silvery-grey flecking patterns.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).